CyprianBohojlo/CyprianBohojlo/README.md

 **3. Laser Hockey RL agent**

 The final project about the development of a Reinforcement Learning agent for a laser hockey game in the course Reinforcement Learning WiSe 24/25 at the University of Tübingen, Germany.
-Ckeck out the paper
+For details check out the [paper](RL_report.pdf).